 Oddly enough, as much trouble as I had with this fabric, my husband said it was one of his favorite dresses EVER.
 And I make a LOT of dresses!
 I’m thinking this would even be adorable as a sleeveless dress and it wouldn’t be too big of a challenge.
 Head over to One Thimble and check out all of the other awesome things included in this E-zine!

 Don’t forget to check back later this week for my “Fakie” Baby Pants!

 I was given a copy of Issue 3 of the One Thimble PDF E-zine to use for this post.
+This post also contains affiliate links.
+I receive a portion of all Ezine sales made through my unique link.
 The thoughts and opinions expressed throughout are entirely mine.
 As is the girl. ;)